project-poodle/poodle/design.md

 mapping, and store all block level data with this Record:

 - __poodle.fs:file.block__
-  - this table keeps all files to blocks mappings
+  - this Tablet keeps all files to blocks mappings
   - file to block mapping is encoded to the block boundary
   - block index information is encoded as part of the key and attr groups
     - e.g. a 4KB block information will be stored in a Record with: